Independent-AI-Labs/AMI-DOMAINS/marketing/scripts/ANTI-HALLUCINATION-SYSTEM.md

 # Anti-Hallucination Safeguards

 The marketing research stack prevents fabricated data by forcing everything through scripted checkpoints.
-Instead of a loose pipeline, we now operate a set of focused tools that each guarantee a slice of the validation story.
+Instead of a loose pipeline, we now operate a set of focused tools that each guarantee a slice of the validation story. **All upstream content must originate from the Browser MCP tool—it is the only trusted source.**

 ## Guardrail Overview
 | Risk | Mitigation |